UPDATED JUNE 16, 2025

 Black areas of the image on BoldVu® products are jet black and colors are bright, vivid, and saturated regardless of whether the BoldVu® is experiencing direct sun during the day or pitch black during the night.

-Direct view micro-LEDs can offer good off angle viewing.
-However, all direct view LED displays are comprised of an x-y array of smaller (~ 6” x 6” up to maybe 12” x 12”) LED “tiles”.
+Direct view mini/micro-LEDs can offer good off angle viewing.
+Every direct-view LED display uses smaller LED tiles, typically ranging from 6” x 6” to 12” x 12”.
 As the viewer moves off axis the seams between adjacent tiles become more visible and distracting.
 There can also be mechanical alignment issues with the LED tiles where picture elements crossing each tile boundary take a physical step or jump.

 Direct view LEDs that attempt to increase image contrast and color saturation under daylight solar conditions by using micro-louvers or micro-visors/eyelashes have degraded off angle performance specifically due to the micro-shades.